egonw/cdkbook/atomsbonds.md

 `IIsotope` and `IAtomType` interfaces.
 Figure 3.1 shows the interface inheritance specified by the CDK data model.

-These constructors will set both the symbol as well as the atomic number of the atom:
+These constructors will set the atomic number of the atom:

 ```plain
 atomic number: 6